cheeewayland/datasciencecoursera/README.md

 ===================

 ## Origin
-This git started as a means to playing around with Johns Hopkins Data Science Specilaiztion on Coursera.
+This git started as a means for playing around with Johns Hopkins Data Science Specilaiztion on Coursera.

-Now it includes projects from Datathons and Hackathons fort social good.
+Now it includes projects from Datathons and Hackathons for social good.